reyesgo/cybersec-project-docs/Project 3/README.md

 - Vulnerable SSH Authentication
    - Patch: MFA implementation
-   - Why it Works: MFA prevents brute force attacks by requiring a second authentication factor in order to successfully use login credentials.
+   - Why it Works: MFA prevents brute force attacks by requiring a second authentication factor to successfully use login credentials.

 - Server Sensitive Data Exposure
-   - Patch: Restric access to wp-config.php file
+   - Patch: Restric access to the wp-config.php file
-   - Why it Works: the file has a default location by moving the file to a file outside of the wordpress installation and restricting file permissions we can ensure it is not accessed by unauthorized users.
+   - Why it Works: the file has a default location by moving the file to a file outside of the WordPress installation and restricting file permissions we can ensure it is not accessed by unauthorized users.

 - MySQL Access
    - Patch: Implement encryption protocol/MFA
    - Why it Works: By using encryption protocols, data breaches are less likely to happen.
-Cybercriminals are therefore unable to access the data even if they get their hands on it. multi-factor authentication will also prevent any unauthorized user from access the database directly.
+Cybercriminals are therefore unable to access the data even if they get their hands on it. multi-factor authentication will also prevent any unauthorized user from accessing the database directly.

 # Red Team: Summary of Operations